jzohrab/learn_chef_vagrant/README.md

 ## Usage

-* clone this repository, or copy the Vagrantfile to your local machine.
+* Create a directory, and copy the Vagrantfile to your local machine.
+  Optionally, clone this repository.
 * Run `vagrant up workstation` to set up the ubuntu VM with the Chef DK.
 This also creates a `chef-repo` synced file in the local folder (ignored by git).
 * Run `vagrant up node` to create a new node that Chef will manage.

 ### Creating cookbooks